PixarAnimationStudios/ruby-jss/README.md

 * api_server_name [String] the hostname of the Jamf API server
 * api_server_port [Integer] the port number for the API connection
+# api_ssl_version [String] the SSL version to use for the connection.
+Default is TLSv1_2
-* api_verify_cert [Boolean] 'true' or 'false' - if SSL is used, should the certificate be verified? (usually false for a self-signed cert)
+* api_verify_cert [Boolean] if SSL is used, should the certificate be verified? (usually false for a self-signed cert)
 * api_username [String] the Jamf username for connecting to the API
 * api_timeout_open [Integer] the number of seconds for the open-connection timeout
 * api_timeout [Integer] the number of seconds for the response timeout
+* package_manifest_base_url [String] Used by JPackage#generate_manifest.
+  The base-url for downloading a package for installation.
+The JPackage#fileName is appended to this to create the full URL.

 To put a standard server & username on all client machines, and auto-accept the Jamf's self-signed https certificate, create the file /etc/ruby-jss.conf containing three lines like this: